 We personally test every Telescope and Filter that ships from Lunt Solar.
 We do this in order to maintain the best quality control possible.
 Which removes any doubt as to what issues may be present and helps us promote the best solutions to each problem.
 Whether it be alignment, off-band, astigmatism, pinching, pin holes, banding, etc.— none of these issues are overlooked.

 We feel that if the customer receives the product in the same condition that it left the factory, they will be very pleased.
 As we all know, there are times when issues arise due to the shipping gauntlet.That is why we handle all our products with the care and efficiency our customers desire.

 The public often asks if it is safe to look through a Lunt Solar product.
-I’ve been testing these products for almost 20 years, and I still use the same eye!
-All joking aside. safety has to be the number one priority in this hobby.
-Lunt takes safety very seriously, and the testing of any filter or scope should be done by a person who can take full responsibility for the safety and performance of a solar product, and who understands the design and function of all safety elements.
+We’ve been testing these products for almost 20 years.
+Safety is our number one priority in this hobby.
+Lunt takes safety very seriously, and the testing of any filter or scope should be done by a person with complete understanding of the product, from design to function to safety.
 The person testing products should have the experience necessary to determine whether a unit actually passes or fails the quality control criteria.